-23.4 Capital risk
+21.4 Capital risk

 The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern and to maintain an optimal capital structure so as to maximize shareholder value.
 In order to maintain or achieve an optimal capital structure, the Company may adjust the amount of dividend payment, return capital to shareholders, issue new shares, buy back issued shares, obtain new borrowings or sell assets to reduce borrowings.
 Management monitors capital based on a gearing ratio.

 The gearing ratio is calculated as net debt divided by total capital.
-Net debt is calculated as Total Liabilities less cash and cash equivalents.
+Net debt is calculated as borrowings plus trade and other payables less cash and cash equivalents.
 Total capital is calculated as total equity plus net debt.

-2024 2023
+2025 2024

 £ £

-Net debt (Total Liabilities - Cash) 1,728,837 1,505,960
+Net debt 1,198,027 1,728,837

-Total equity 994,740 313,666
+Total equity 675,532 994,740

-Total capital 2,723,576 1,819,626
+Total capital 1,873,559 2,723,576

-Gearing ratio (%) 63% 83%
+Gearing ratio (%) 64% 63%